drakkan/sftpgo/README.md

 ## Platforms

 SFTPGo is developed and tested on Linux.
-After each commit, the code is automatically built and tested on Linux, macOS and Windows using a [GitHub Action](./.github/workflows/development.yml).
+After each commit, the code is automatically built and tested on Linux, macOS and Windows using [GitHub Actions](./.github/workflows/development.yml).
 The test cases are regularly manually executed and passed on FreeBSD.
 Other *BSD variants should work too.

 ## Requirements